 At Grande Custom Ingredients Group, our protein crisps are made with the highest quality whey protein available, and are meant to be used as an inclusion in snack bars and other healthy products to help improve nutrition.
 They’re the perfect replacement for soy, corn or rice crisps in your applications, and have the ability to be seasoned or coated.
 We even offer a natural dark cocoa flavor at a 60% protein level, which is an ideal choice for sweet, chocolatey applications.

-To find out more about which protein crisps are the best type for use in your snack application, download our Grande WPCrisp Taste & Texture Comparison Study by clicking below.
-And don’t hesitate to reach out to our expert team of food scientists if you’d like to talk about a natural ingredient solution to your formulation challenge.
+To find out more about why our protein crisps are the best type for use in your snack application, reach out to our expert team of food scientists.
+We can help you learn more about including this natural ingredient solution in your formulations.